 Buying travel insurance, no matter the mode of transportation, is a purchase decision that changes with each scheduled trip.
 When we discuss our travel insurance plans, they typically are geared for travelers flying to a destination or taking a cruise.
 Travelers don’t always take a plane or ship to reach their destination, some plan road trips.

 If you are traveling to a remote area only accessible by one road, some beach houses or mountain cabins may be at the end of one road at risk for weather erosion (like a coastal storm or snow storm).
 Some travel insurance companies, albeit not many at all, provide plans with coverage for this very situation.
 If this could happen to you, before you purchase a plan, talk to a representative to find one that will cover this.

-If your end destination is a pre-paid, non-refundable vacation package (like at Disney World), you may want to consider travel insurance.
-In your journey you could encounter road closures or traffic accidents that cause injury that delay your trip.
+If your end destination is a pre-paid, non-refundable vacation package (like at Disney World when it reopens), you may want to consider travel insurance.
+In your journey, you could encounter road closures or traffic accidents that cause an injury that delay your trip.
 A good insurance plan could reimburse for any trip cost lost due to these delays and any surprise accommodations that may be needed.

 Medical Emergencies While Road Tripping

 When traveling away from your home town, you may want to check with your health insurance to see how your coverage works.
 While most plans will cover you while out of network, some may not.
 Travel insurance with medical emergency coverage may be a good option.
 This may give a limited amount of reimbursement for emergency care that isn’t covered by your current health insurance.